 Design of support B

-Ultimate shear force at centerline of support
+Ultimate shear force at the centerline of support

-V = 814 KN
+V = 814 kN

 Using the shear force at the centreline of support;